FK Bor 1919: 1980s and 1990s

 The club played in the Second Yugoslav League with moderate success during the first half of the 80s.
 In 1986 they got relegated to the Serbian Republic League and, in the late 80s, a new third-level competition was formed - the Inter-Republic Leagues.
 Bor played alongside some solid teams from Serbia proper, Kosovo and Macedonia.
 In 1990 Bor won this league and promoted to the 1990–91 Yugoslav Second League.
 In 1992, SFR Yugoslavia collapsed, and Bor continued to play in the 1992–93 Second League of FR Yugoslavia with teams from Serbia and Montenegro but soon got relegated to the Serbian League East.

 The club was always relying on RTB Bor for financing and the decline of copper production in the '90s due to the country's economic isolation took its toll on FK Bor as well.
 Bor saw its last period of playing in the national football level in the late 90s, playing in the Second League of Serbia and Montenegro between 1996 and 2001.

 Financial struggles in recent years and lower league football (2000s and 2010s)

 Over the last two decades, Bor has been struggling between Serbian League East and the Serbian Zone League (3rd and 4th competition level) even spending a season in the Bor District League (5th level).
 In 2012, while playing in the 4th league, the club changed its name to OFK Bor.
 In 2017, after relegation from the Zone League, club folded due to financial difficulties.
-The next year, they reorganised under the name FK Bor 1919 and they currently compete in Zone League East, the fourth-highest football league in Serbia.
+The next year, they reorganised under the name FK Bor 1919.

+FK Bor Stadium

+FK Bor Stadium, commonly known as Stadion kraj Pirita, is a multi-purpose stadium in Bor, Serbia.
+FK Bor Stadium was built in 1956.
+First match is played in April 1957, between local rivals FK Bor and Metalac.
+In that period stadium was one of the most modern stadiums in former Yugoslavia.